DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 216: "Oh stop.
 I'm just going to kill you now." -DeviCat (25-Nov-17)
 * <missing quote 217, ask CCB for it please>
 * 218: "the guest is so good tho. *noms* ![devicatSPOOK](https://static-cdn.jtvnw.net/emoticons/v1/1291574/1.0) ." -yankeekitty (27-Nov-17)
+* <missing quote 219, ask CCB for it please>
+* 220: "Take the sword!
+We need money for chickens anyway." -DeviCat (29-Nov-17)
-* <missing quotes 219-221, please ask CCB for them>
+* <missing quote 221, ask CCB for it please>
 * 222: "OH NOOO!!!
 I ate the potato!" -DeviCat (29-Nov-17)
 * 223: "be freeeeeeeee..in..your..corner... ![devicatEH](https://static-cdn.jtvnw.net/emoticons/v1/1291575/1.0) ." -DeviCat (02-Dec-17)
 * 224: "I!
 Just!
 Want!
 Mayo!" -DeviCat (02-Dec-17)